Concept Mastery Routine (SP)

 The other special education teacher and I reviewed the students with IEP's in their class, their accommodations and SDI's.
 We identified areas of graphing linear inequalities in which students with processing and long-term memory disabilities (the 2 main disabilities in her class) would struggle and developed visual and auditory repetition games to meet their needs.
 We instructed the team to present the model as we did, using the team teaching model.

-clinebaugh About 7 years ago
+clinebaugh Over 7 years ago

 Instructed another co-teaching team in the building